 The game of his life: Johnny Johnson playing for his father

-St. Amant, LA - "Football when you get in between those white lines it's just football but that was probably the best game of my life.
+ST. AMANT - "Football when you get in between those white lines it's just football but that was probably the best game of my life.
 He was definitely with me walking on that field that night."

 For the first time Johnny Johnson took the field without his father in the stands.
 The St. Amant standout said goodbye to his dad on Thursday after a strong fight with cancer, before playing the game of his life Friday night.

-The Gators defensive tackle racking up 3 sacks, blocking a kick and taking a pick-6 50 yards with his dad guiding him into the endzone.
+The Gators defensive tackle racking up three sacks, blocking a kick and taking a pick-six 50 yards with his dad guiding him into the endzone.

 "Johnny elected to play and we were glad he did and he wanted to honor his father with his play and when he made that play and intercepted it, it was incredible, the sideline and the crowd it was amazing.
-People will be talking about that play for years at The Pit," said his head coach David Oliver.
+People will be talking about that play for years at The Pit," said David Oliver, his head coach.

 For Johnny, Friday night will be a night he'll always remember.
 But now he's back on the practice field, playing the game they loved, motivated by his father's faith to keep playing.